-3.18 Soil and land contamination
+3.19 Soil and land contamination

-- 3.18.1 Impacts on soil include the loss of productive areas and erosion of soils due to construction activities and maintenance of the transportation infrastructure, as well as contamination from current use of de-icing and other chemical agents, and past contamination from lead in vehicle exhausts and other toxic land uses and processes. - 3.18.2 Land contamination in particular can impact on the health of humans as well as animals and cause damage to the wider environment including: watercourses, aquifers (natural underground water stored within rocks) and even buildings.
+- 3.19.1 Impacts on soil include the loss of productive areas and erosion of soils due to construction activities and maintenance of the transportation infrastructure, as well as contamination from current use of de-icing and other chemical agents, and past contamination from lead in vehicle exhausts and other toxic land uses and processes. - 3.19.2 Land contamination in particular can impact on the health of humans as well as animals and cause damage to the wider environment including: watercourses, aquifers (natural underground water stored within rocks) and even buildings.
 Land that has been contaminated means land affected by increased levels of hazardous substances such as heavy metals, non-metals (e.g. Lead, Mercury and Arsenic), organic compounds e.g. Petroleum Hydrocarbons and radioactive materials.
 Local Authorities have a statutory duty to deal with contaminated land within their area.
-The Town and Country Planning Act 1990 also gives powers to Local Authorities to ensure that land that is contaminated is cleaned up so that it is suitable for its proposed use. - 3.18.3 Although the borough is primarily residential in character, historically there have been a range of industrial activities including: chemical manufacture, sewage treatment, gas works and many more.
-Contamination may also arise from inappropriate disposal of household materials e.g. cleaning products (e.g. white spirits and bleaches), technical oils, paints, ash and pesticides. - 3.18.4 Current government policies have led to increased pressure to redevelop brownfield sites (sites that have been previously developed).
+The Town and Country Planning Act 1990 also gives powers to Local Authorities to ensure that land that is contaminated is cleaned up so that it is suitable for its proposed use. - 3.19.3 Although the borough is primarily residential in character, historically there have been a range of industrial activities including: chemical manufacture, sewage treatment, gas

+- works and many more.
+Contamination may also arise from inappropriate disposal of household materials e.g. cleaning products (e.g. white spirits and bleaches), technical oils, paints, ash and pesticides. - 3.19.4 Current government policies have led to increased pressure to redevelop brownfield sites (sites that have been previously developed).
 It is important to ensure that elevated levels of contamination identified on these sites are reduced to levels which no longer pose a significant risk to human health or the wider environment.
 Many sites in the borough have been remediated through the planning process as they were redeveloped.
 The Council works closely with developers to ensure that appropriate methods and controls are put in place to deal with land contamination.
-Richmond upon Thames's Contaminated Land Strategy39 sets out the Council's approach to implementing our duties under the Environment Act 1995. - 3.18.5 In addition, the Environment Agency also assists in bringing sites back into beneficial use through land contamination work.
+Richmond upon Thames's Contaminated Land Strategy36 sets out the Council's approach to implementing our duties under the Environment Act 1995. - 3.19.5 In addition, the Environment Agency also assists in bringing sites back into beneficial use through land contamination work.
 Risks to groundwater in the borough are low because the area does not have a significant industrial heritage.
-Also, the pathways for pollutants to enter the groundwater in the Chalk aguifer are limited due to the presence of the London Clay.
-Nevertheless, the Environment Agency has assessed 5840 sites since 2000, reviewed well over 100 planning consultations and continued to protect groundwater in the vulnerable Secondary aguifer (River Terrace Deposits) and surface water in the River Thames by applying advice on sustainable drainage systems and applying the principles of the NPPF (previously PPS23, Planning and Pollution Control). - 3.18.6 Between 2000 and 2009, 58 sites were investigated by the Environment Agency as a result of planning applications or voluntary submissions, of which - 8 sites required no further remedial action: - 32 had unrecorded remedial status: - 3 sites were remediated (covering 2.6 hectares); and - at least 3 sites are under active investigation.
+Also, the pathways for pollutants to enter the groundwater in the Chalk aquifer are limited due to the presence of the London Clay.
+Nevertheless, the Environment Agency has assessed 5837 sites since 2000, reviewed well over 100 planning consultations and continued to protect groundwater in the vulnerable Secondary aquifer (River Terrace Deposits) and surface water in the River Thames by applying advice on sustainable drainage systems and applying the principles of the NPPF (previously PPS23, Planning and Pollution Control). - 3.19.6 Between 2000 and 2009, 58 sites were investigated by the Environment Agency as a result of planning applications or voluntary submissions, of which - 8 sites required no further remedial action; - 32 had unrecorded remedial status: - 3 sites were remediated (covering 2.6 hectares); and - at least 3 sites are under active investigation. - 3.19.7 The Environment Agency has recorded the following land pollution incidents in the borough: - There were no major (category 1) or significant (category 2) pollution incidents in the borough between 2005 and 2010. - The number of minor (category 3) incidents recorded each year has remained low with a maximum of 5 recorded in 2006.
+The two most common causes of incidents were fire and unauthorised activity such as fly-tipping or unauthorised discharge or disposal.